FelipeDePaulaRosa/MongoPoc/README.md

 * .NET 7

 **CONFIGURATIONS TO UP**
-<p> Assign the following values to section "MongoDB" of appsettings.json </p>
+<p> Assign the following values to the "MongoDB" section of appsettings.json: </p>

 * ConnectionString
 * DatabaseName